ansible/ansible/docs/docsite/rst/installation_guide/installation_distros.rst

 The following instructions will guide you through installing the ``ansible`` package with your preferred distribution's package manager.

 .. note:: For maintainers who wish to add distributions to this guide, installation instructions are included here only for distributions with a reasonably up-to-date version of ``ansible``.
-The distribution MUST ensure that ``ansible-core`` and ``ansible`` versions are kept in sync to the extent that their build system allows.
+The distribution MUST ensure that ``ansible-core`` and ``ansible`` versions are kept in sync to the extent that the distribution build system allows.
 Maintainers MUST include a way to contact them with their instructions here and are encouraged to join the `Ansible Packaging <https://matrix.to/#/#packaging:ansible.com>`_ matrix room.

 .. contents::
   :local: